brenomfviana/rust-by-example/NOTES.md

 - `match` is like C `switch`, but better;
   - We can define a range: `match {... n @ 1 ..= 12 => ...`;
 - Diverging functions: functions with no return;
-- Assignment: can copy, move or borrow;
+- Assignment: can copy, move or borrow.
   - Move: pointer;
   - Borrowing: variable by reference.
-Mutable variables freezes and can be mutable or immutable borrowing;
+Mutable variables freezes and can be mutable or immutable borrowing.

-## OOP Features1
+## OOP Features
 - `struct`: class;
   - To implement methods use: `impl <struct-name> { <functions>; }`
 - Inheritance/Polymorphism: `traits`;
-  - Defines functions which can be implemented by structs;
+  - Defines functions which can be implemented by structs.
--

 ## Interesting features
 - Destructures let the code cleaner and powerful (and they can be used in a lot of ways: `struct`, `match`, `ref` etc.);